 |Expended on||Particular cost objects.||Multiple cost objects.|

 |Can be identified as||It can also be called as variable costs.||It can also be called as fixed costs.|

 |Place in the cost sheet||It is computed at the beginning of the cost sheet.||It is ascertained after computing the direct costs.|

 |Aggregate in the cost sheet||An aggregate of direct costs in the cost sheet is called prime cost.||The aggregate of indirect costs in the cost sheet is called overhead cost.|

 |Can it be attributable?||Yes.||No.|

 |Example||An example of this cost is the cost attributable to direct material, direct labor, and direct wages.||Example of this cost is rent, advertisement, etc.|

-Understanding direct and indirect costs is important.
-Because if as a business, you don’t know how to allocate your costs and how to attribute them properly, you won’t be able to find out the profit per unit after selling your products/services.
+Understanding direct and indirect costs is essential.
+Because if, as a business, you don’t know how to allocate your costs and how to attribute them correctly, you won’t be able to find out the profit per unit after selling your products/services.

 As you already know, direct costs are identifiable.
 The challenge the business faces is with indirect costs.

-This has been a guide to Direct Cost vs Indirect Costs.
+This article has been a guide to Direct Cost vs. Indirect Costs.
 Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Accounting –